Technical Whitepaper

 A terminal billable determination is produced only after the server verifies that the required event sequence exists and that the rule attached to the slot has been satisfied.
 In other words, billability is not a client claim.
 The client can report observations.
 The server is responsible for applying the rule set, rejecting incomplete chains, and producing the final proofable terminal.
 This distinction matters because it gives the SSP a stable enforcement point and it reduces the chance that a modified client can self-assert inventory quality.

 Each step carries enough data to link backward.
 That backward link is essential.
 A visibility beacon is meaningless if it cannot be associated with the exact rendered event and the exact decision packet that created the slot.
-By encoding prior context into every subsequent signature, wavebird makes event splicing materially harder.
-A copied visibility event cannot be moved onto a different slot without failing signature checks or proof recomputation.
+By encoding prior context into subsequent server-side proof records, wavebird makes event splicing materially harder.
+A copied visibility event cannot be moved onto a different slot without failing proof validation or recomputation.

-The important detail is that the HMAC input is not just the event itself.
-It also incorporates the proof context that came before it: slot identifiers, decision identifiers, prior event hashes, and the rule version used for billing evaluation.
-This makes the signature chain cumulative.
+The important detail is that ledger entries are not treated as isolated counters.
+They incorporate the proof context that came before them: slot identifiers, decision identifiers, prior event hashes, and the rule version used for billing evaluation.
+This makes the ledger chain cumulative.
 If a later verifier recomputes the chain from the first decision anchor through the terminal billable event, any missing or altered step changes the derived hashes and breaks the verification flow.

 Merkle tree aggregation for each billing window